konflux-ci/architecture/ADR/00xx-component-references.md

 ### Build-service and ComponentEmbeddings

 * [build-service] will propagate the digest from one Component to another as a PR – following the declared `ComponentEmbeddings`.
 This is a bit like renovatebot wrapped in a controller.
 The [build-service] acts when it sees that a build pipelinerun has completed successfully for a *embedded component* image.
-  * If this is the first time it has seen this *embedded component* updated in this way, it will file a new pull request on the *embedding component* supplying the pullspec and digest of the new embedded component, using the same branch name as was used for the *embedded component* PR.
+  * If this is the first time it has seen this *embedded component* updated in this way, it will file a new pull request on the *embedding component* supplying the pullspec and digest of the new embedded component, using the same branch name prefix as was used for the *embedded component* PR.
   * If a PR on that branch already exists, update that branch with an additional commit including the new *embedded component* digest.

 The [build-service] will also update the PR it filed when the PRs that triggered it are merged or updated.
 It may update the description and/or it may rebase on the main branch and/or it may issue /retest.
 Need to figure out what we want here.

-### Integration-service and PR dependencies
+### Integration-service and PR Groups

-* When [integration-service] notices a build from a PR (PR#2) that declares it depends on another PR (PR#1), it will do testing but it will also:
+* When [integration-service] notices a build from a PR (PR#2) that it detects is in the same group as a build from another PR (PR#1), it will perform testing but it will perform that process with some modifications.
+It will:
   * Construct the Snapshot for the test using the image from the triggering build pipeline of PR #2 as well as image found on the latest build pipeline associated with PR#1.
 This lets a user test PR #2 including unmerged content from PR #1.
+It will construct the Snapshot from the latest builds of all PRs in the PR Group.
   * Post the test results back on PR#1 in addition to the results it would normally post to PR#2.
-  * Post a special followup check result on PR#2 that “fails” saying, “don’t merge this.
-It still depends on another.”
-* When [integration-service] notices a build from a PR (PR#2) that declares it depends on another PR (PR#1) but that other PR (PR#1) is merged, it will do testing and it will post a followup check result that “succeeds” saying “this is mergeable, all other PRs that it depends on are merged.”
-  * If PR #2 depends on two or more other PRs (not just 1), then [integration-service] should perform testing and post *distinct* followup check results on PR#2 reporting the merge status of all PRs it depends on.
-As they merge, those distinct check results turn from failing to passing.
-When all have passed, then PR#2 will appear as mergeable to the user.
+It will post the test results back to all PRs in the PR Group.

-### Build-service and PR dependencies
+### Build-service and PR Groups

-* When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2) - following the declared `ComponentEmbeddings`, it marks the PR that is submits (PR #2) as being dependent on the triggering PR (PR #1).
+* When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2).
+It follows the declared `ComponentEmbeddings` to know which other repos should receive an update PR.
+It marks the PR that is submits (PR #2) as being in the same PR Group as the triggering PR (PR #1).
+This enables pre-merge testing of both changes.
-* Later, if PR #1 is closed without merging, then PR #2 could languish. [build-service] should check this for this situation on a periodic basis (for want of an event to trigger it) and either update or close PR #2.
+* When [build-service] submits PR #2, it marks it as "Draft" and it includes a reference to the triggering PR (PR #1) in the description of the automatically submitted PR (PR #2), giving the user some indication that it should not be merged out of order.

 ## Applied to Use Cases